Post job

-A project administrator is a professional who assists the project manager in the preparation, reporting, and analysis of projects.
+A project administrator is an individual who assists the project manager in the preparation, reporting, and analysis of projects.
 Project administrators are given tasks with administrative responsibilities such as managing the budget for supply orders, coordinating meetings with contractors, and doing site visits.
 They are involved with hiring staff members for a project and creating employee guidelines based on talents, skills, and abilities.
 Project administrators are also responsible for providing reports on the project's progress to the top management.

 • Lead organization in achieving ISO 9000 certification, which lead to future certification under both ISO 14001 and OHSAS 18001.